zq99/openai-vba-framework/README.md

     oOpenAI.API_KEY = "<API_KEY>"

-    Set oResponse = oOpenAI.TextCompletion("Write a Haiku about a Dinosaur that loves to code!")
+    Set oResponse = oOpenAI.TextCompletion("Write a Haiku about a dinosaur that loves to code!")

     If Not oResponse Is Nothing Then
         Debug.Print (oResponse.TextContent)